LennartFr/challenge-personalityinsights/README.md

 # Code Challenge: Personality Insights

-This challenge shows you how to deploy a Bluemix application, use IBM Bluemix DevOps Services, and use the IBM Watson Personality Insights service in Node.js.
+This challenge shows you how to deploy an application on the IBM Bluemix cloud, https://bluemix.net/, use IBM Bluemix DevOps Services, https://hub.jazz.net, and use the IBM Watson Personality Insights service in Node.js.
+This service is hosted on this URL https://www.ibm.com/watson/developercloud/personality-insights.html

-The IBM Watson Personality Insights service is hosted on this link: https://www.ibm.com/watson/developercloud/personality-insights.html You can try the service by selecting a person and click on the analyze button to see the output.
-You can study up on the API Reference and the Documentation.
+You can try the service by selecting a person and click on the **analyze button**  to see what personality this person has.
+For more on the personality models supported see this URL: https://www.ibm.com/watson/developercloud/doc/personality-insights/models.shtml You can also study up on the **API Reference** and **the Documentation.**

 ## Running the app on Bluemix